Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Optimal Results

-Thus we can use similar argument as in the previous case to estimate since $|x-w|<c\cdot r_n$ for some fixed constant $c>0$ when $x,w\in D_n$.\\ \\ Since the set $\D\setminus\{0\}$ is partitioned by separated annuli $A_n$ and $D_n$ we have thus proven that $|g(x)-g(w)|$ satisfies H\"older estimates from below. \\ \\ Finally, let us prove the H\"older estimates from below for the term $|g(y)-g(w)|$.
+for some fixed constant $C>0$ whenever $x,w \in A_n$ or $x,w \in D_n$. \\ Since the set $\D\setminus\{0\}$ is partitioned by separated annuli $A_n$ and $D_n$ it is clear that $|g(x)-g(w)|$ satisfies H\"older estimates from below. \\ Finally, let us prove the H\"older estimates from below for the term $|g(y)-g(w)|$.
 As the mapping $g$ is radial, we can assume that $y$ and $w$ are real.
-We intend to use the Fundamental Theorem of Calculus, and thus have to estimate the differential from below.
-Using \eqref{Additional assumption Lauri}, as well as the facts that $q_n>1$ and $R_n=er_n$, we can estimate for any real number $t\in [r_n,R_n]$ that
+Now, we estimate the differential of $g$ from below using similar technique as in the proof of Theorem 3 in \cite{CHS} (page no. 20),